Hot Summer (song): Music video

-The video is set in a desert, with pink and white star shaped props and pink cotton candy as clouds in the background.
-The video begins with the group wearing all white, walking slowly towards the camera.
-The video then cuts to another set with close-up shots of the group revealing electric blue outfits, topped with elaborate accessories.
-A street scene is also featured, where the group wears red outfits in front of the star-shaped prop while throwing paint over the buildings and at the camera.
-The video ends with the desert as the camera pans back.
+The Japanese version of the music video was released in August 2012.
+The video is set in a desert, with giant pink and white stars and pink cotton candy clouds in the sky.
+The video features scenes of the group dancing in white outfits, as well as close-up shots of the group members wearing bright blue outfits.
+A street scene is also featured, where the group wears red outfits and throws paint onto buildings and at the camera.